jdh635/learning-journey/README.md

 # Learning Journey 🚀

 Welcome to my learning journey!
 This repository is a log of the technical skills and knowledge I am developing, starting with AWS and expanding into other systems.
-I’ll document my progress, labs, and challenges here.
+I will document my progress, labs, and challenges here.

 ---